SiliconLabs/wiseconnect/examples/snippets/wlan/http_otaf/readme.md

   - Include Starfield root certificate file for SSL connection.

-    > **Note:** The certificate authority for Amazon AWS S3 is Starfield, hence we need to include Starfield Root certification for SSL connection to be successful.
-This certificate is already included in the SDK in linear array format ``aws_starfield_ca.pem.h`` which can be directly used for SSL connection to AWS S3.
+    > **Note:** The certificate authority for Amazon AWS S3 is Starfield, so we need to include Starfield Root certification for SSL connection to be successful.
+This certificate is already included in the SDK in linear array format ``aws_starfield_ca.pem.h``, which can be directly used for SSL connection to AWS S3.

   - Extract the hostname from AWS S3 bucket URL `https://<Your-S3-Bucket-name>.s3.<Your-nearest-S3-location>.amazonaws.com/firmware.rps` and provide it in **hostname**.